Espirandel/Espirandel/README.md

 ↪️⚡ Fun fact: I started coding when I was 13!

-↪️🚀 Programming is my hobby and my job! 😁
+↪️🚀 Programming is my job and also my hobby! 😁

 <h2></h2>